8Observer8/hello-ammojs-webgl10-ts/README.md

 - npm i browserify -g
 - npm i uglify-js -g

+Install all packages from `package.json` using the command: `npm i`

 Comment/Uncomment Debug/Release in `index.html` and `main.ts` (see comments in these files).

 Use these commands to build the example: